FC Pipinsried: History

-FC Pipinsried was formed in 1967 and, for most of its early history the club has been a non-descript amateur side in local Bavarian football.
+FC Pipinsried was formed in 1967 and, for most of its early history, the club was an amateur side in local Bavarian football.
 While based in Upper Bavaria the club opted to enter the leagues of neighboring Bavarian Swabia and started competitive football in the C-Klasse, the lowest tier of Bavarian football at the time, earning promotion to the B-Klasse in 1975.
-In 1978 it climber another level, now to the A-Klasse, where it immediately won another championship and earned another promotion, now to the Bezirksliga in 1979.
+In 1978 it climbed another level, now to the A-Klasse, where it immediately won another championship and earned another promotion, now to the Bezirksliga in 1979.
 It first rose above the leagues of Swabia in 1989 when it finished runners-up of the Bezirksoberliga Schwaben in the league's inaugural season.
 Pipinsried entered the Landesliga Bayern-Süd for four seasons from 1989 to 1993 but never finished higher than eleventh in that time and, at the end of it, was relegated back to the Bezirksoberliga.

 The club spent the next six seasons back in the Bezirksoberliga Schwaben, coming close to promotion again in 1996 and 1998, when the side came third.
 It won the league championship the following season, 1998–99, and moved up to the Landesliga once more.
 The next thirteen seasons were spent in Landesliga Süd with Pipinsried, for the most part, struggling against relegation.
 From 2000 to 2003 the club had a reasonable run in the league, finishing as high as fifth in 2002, but declining once more after this.
 Nevertheless, FC Pipinsried survived in the Landesliga Süd until 2012 when the league was disbanded.